adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 dim(Boston)
 [1] 506 14

-For convenience we can assign the information about the number of houses n to an object
+For convenience I assigned the information about the number of houses n to an object

 n <- nrow(Boston)
 n
 [1] 506

-Consider only variables
+Considered only variables
  • medve: median values of the houses (1000 $)
- • lstat: lower status of the population (percent)
-We want to evaluate whether and how the value medve can be predicted using lstat.
+ • lstat: lower status of the population (percent) After that I wanted to evaluate whether and how the value medve can be predicted using lstat.
-Start with some characteristics about the value
+Started with some characteristics about the value

 summary(Boston$medv)
 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.
 5.00 17.02 21.20 22.53 25.00 50.00

 histogram of the distribution
-xlab=graphical option to assign a label to the x-axis
-main: title of the graph
 hist(Boston$medv, prob=TRUE, xlab='Median value', main='Histogram')

 ![Medv Histogram Rplot](https://github.com/adnantheanalyst/BostonHousingDataSet_R_Analysis/assets/16821246/4b0d5f48-fbeb-470d-9048-682c5840a027)